JacobRyanHanson/readme-generator/README.md

 This project uses an ISC License (Link to License: https://choosealicense.com/licenses/isc/)

 ## Test
-Look at Sample_README in the sample directory for sample inputs and the result.
+Look at Sample_README in the output directory for sample inputs and the result.

 ## Credit
 Made by Jacob Hanson